EmilRamsvik/Digital-Garden/docs/Productivity/Productivity.md

 Learning is best when you can continuously bounce ideas back and forth with peers or tutors.
 My greatest learning moments have been in such situations.

 ## Focus
 Much has been talked about deep focus and the flow state that makes time pass away, and you are very productive.
-Sometimes, the flow state can be a bit overrated as you are in the learning phase, where you know a lot of the things you are working on and, therefore, can be more efficient.
-I think getting a grasp of concepts you are unfamiliar with is incompatible with a state of flow.
+Sometimes, the flow state can be overrated as you are in the learning phase, where you know a lot of the things you are working on and, therefore, can be more efficient.
+I think getting a grasp of unfamiliar concepts is incompatible with a state of flow.

 ## Flow
 ##### Definition: